 Now that you have a general idea what to do when you answer these questions about your proudest accomplishments/achievements, let’s look at two word-for-word example answers.

 I’ll start with an example for a recent graduate.
-Then I’ll give a second sample answer for if you have previous work experience.
+Then I’ll give a second sample answer for job seekers who have previous work experience.

 My greatest professional achievement was completing my Bachelor’s degree in 4 years with a 3.8 GPA.
 I had no financial support from my family and had to work a full-time job while pursuing my Economics degree.
 This taught me to prioritize my time, build great habits and stay focused on my goals.
 I’m proud of this accomplishment and I feel that what I learned is going to give me a big advantage in my career now.

 My greatest professional achievement was turning around the success of my last employer’s Marketing department.
 When I joined, the entire team was struggling and we were failing to hit our quarterly goals.
 I was hired to create a new marketing plan, which I designed and implemented without any guidance.
 Within 6 months, we were achieving 20-25% above our goals, and my marketing plan brought in an additional $3 million in revenue for the company through the second half of last year.
 This additional revenue brought the company from an operating loss each quarter to profitability.